Innovation Strategy: Fostering Strategic Innovation Using Mindsets

 Transitions are never easy, but awareness and understanding are key.
 When you look to the future, what role do you see for yourself?
 Do you cringe in fear, or are you open to learning and change?
 Which mindset do you adopt when facing a difficult challenge or feeling stressed?
 If you’re not sure, here is an excellent article about What Are Mindsets, and Why Do They Matter? by Amanda Valone that may help you gain a better understanding.

 Using Generativity to Foster Strategic Innovation

 You have just read through the various types of mindsets and how they can have an impact on your approach to innovation.
 While there are many different types of mindsets, agility can help you not just pick one mindset but shift mindsets as appropriate, based on context.

-There is one last mindset that can be invaluable to choose, and it is called the generative mindset.
+There is one last mindset that can be invaluable to choose from, and it is called the generative mindset.

 Someone with an agile mindset is more focused on what is situationally appropriate for them and others, but someone with a generative mindset has a broader focus on what would have the best long-term benefit for society.
 Such a mindset requires the individual to have a large contextual view of the world and to make decisions that might even have a negative short-term impact yet serves the greater good long term.

-To learn more about Erickson’s Generativity and how to foster a more open and innovative mindset, we highly recommend that you start with understanding more about yourself.
+To learn more about Erickson’s Generativity and how to foster a more open and innovative mindset, we highly recommend that you start by understanding more about yourself.
 Learning more about your strengths and blind spots can help you not only understand who you are, but also why you do what you do.
-The Tilt 365 strengths assessment helps you learn about your personality pattern and grow beyond a personality type via an exposure to the 12 Tilt 365 character strengths.
+The Tilt365's strengths assessment helps you learn about your personality pattern and grow beyond a personality type via exposure to the 12 Tilt 365 character strengths.
 Embodying those 12 character strengths will help you develop a generative mindset.